Estuary

 update delay parameter.png

-Estuary Flow vs other technologies for SQL Server to BigQuery connection
+Estuary Flow vs Other Technologies for SQL Server to BigQuery Integration

 BigQuery ODBC Driver